gsdu8g9/HIVE/README.md

 *Protip: On Linux, you can run both the Tor browser and the service.*

 # Argparse
 You can also use -p for specifying the socks5 port.
+And -v for displaying the version.
 ```
 $ ./claudiamind.py -h
 $ ./claudiamind.py -p 9050